Interesting Facts about Mecca and Medina

 Medina

 • Although Prophet Muhammad stayed for major part of his life in Mecca, he migrated to Medina in 622CE.
 That day marks the beginning of the Islamic calendar.
-This event is of great historical and religious significance.
+Overall, this event is of great historical and religious significance.

 • The constitution (treaty) of Medina was drafted by Prophet Muhammad.